 I looked down the beach and for about a quarter mile could see these little explosions occurring every few seconds.
 To my amazement, they were occurring closer and closer to shore with every passing minute!

-As I stood up to make a run for the car to get my rod, I saw beach goers down the beach hurling large baitfish into the surf.
-Something was pushing the baitfish right up into the shorebreak and onto the sand!
+As I stood up to make a run for the car to get my rod, I saw beach goers down the beach hurling large baitfish back into the surf.
+Something was pushing the baitfish right up into the shore break and onto the sand!
 I couldn’t identify the baitfish as they sailed through the air from the hands of the beach folk, but I distinctly saw they were white-ish in color.

 At this point I sprinted back to my car, opened the trunk, removed the Tsunami Sandeel that was tied on, and snapped on the reliable white Sebile Magic Swimmer.
 I quickly ran back to my spot at the edge of the crowd and began casting away.

-Instant Hookup
+An Instant Hookup

-I was not seeing anymore topwater blitzes, but still I cast my magic swimmer as far as I could.
+I was not seeing anymore topwater blitzes, but still I cast my Magic Swimmer as far as I could.
 Within one half turn of the retrieve, something blew up on the plug.
 My line went tight and I fought the fish for a few seconds before it popped off.
 I was disappointed, until another fish immediately picked up the plug and took off!
 Yet again the hook popped after a brief battle!

 I brought my plug in, and sent another cast out as far as I could.
 Shapes instantly appeared behind my plug in the clear water.
 This time they couldn’t seem to make contact with the plug!
 Swipe after swipe, the fish continued to miss the plug right to my feet.
 Regardless, the hits were spectacular to watch.

-On my third cast, I finally got a secure hookset into a fish…
+On my third cast, I finally got a secure hook set into a fish…

 Bluefish!

 My rod doubled over, and I knew I finally had a solid connection to this fish.
 It took a short, drag-peeling run and breached.
 It was about 200 feet away at this point, but it was easy to tell it was a large bluefish.
-What a great way to help break in a new reel!

 After a few minutes I was able to get this fish almost onto the sand, and it was then I realized I had gathered the attention of many people on the beach!